MatkoBarbic/PetFinder/README.md

 The dataset consists of 9912 annotated images.
 The best model tried ended up being EfficientB0 with root mean squared error of 21.3283.
 Since this was my first AI project I am pleased with the obtained results.

-Link to Kaggle profile: "https://www.kaggle.com/matkobarbic" Links to EfficientNetB0 notebook: "https://www.kaggle.com/code/matkobarbic/pawpularity-effnet"
+Link to Kaggle profile: "https://www.kaggle.com/matkobarbic"

+Link to EfficientNetB0 notebook: "https://www.kaggle.com/code/matkobarbic/pawpularity-effnet"